Resources for Grantseekers

 Please Note: If you are applying for the same charitable activity for which you are currently being funded, it's to your advantage to provide a more detailed interim report so that the reviewers can understand the current impact of your charitable activity.

 This document is a fillable PDF.
-Please download before attempting to fill out.
+Please download it before attempting to fill it out.

 Pre-Authorizaton Form for Working with a School District